hetu-script/hetu-script/docs/docs/en-US/syntax/index.md

 **WARNING: Type system is not fully implemented yet.
 It's more of a kind of annotation.
 You won't get analysis errors from them.**

-Type is a variable in Hetu, it can be assigned and returned.
+- Type is a variable in Hetu, it can be assigned and returned.
-The type of a type is always 'type', no matter it's a primitive, instance, or function type.
+- The type of a type is always 'type', no matter it's a primitive, instance, or function type.
-Use 'runtimeType' to get the runtime type of a value.
+- Use 'typeof' keyword to get the runtime type of a value.

 ```typescript
 fun main {